 And another big must:

 Relevance: Your child has to want to set and reach this goal!
-She should feel eager and committed.

 Resolution: “This year, I’ll make more friends.
 Twice a month, I’ll invite someone over from school or Scouts.”

 Resolution: “In January, I’ll get a B or better on every science quiz by studying at least 45 minutes for each one and asking my teacher for advice on studying.”

 Resolution: “To learn to run, I’ll download a training app.
 Then I’ll practice for a Valentine’s Day 5K.
 If I like it, I’ll find a 10K over summer break.”

-Working Toward a New Year’s Goal
+Working toward a New Year’s goal

 Don’t nag.
 In addition to the regular progress checks you’ve built in, ask questions and offer reminders — but in ways your child can accept.
-Some kids might respond well to: “I know you wanted to have someone over twice a month.
+Some kids might respond well to “I know you wanted to have someone over twice a month.
 Has that happened yet for February?”
-Others might do better with, “We don’t have any plans this weekend, if you want to have a teammate over.”
+Others might do better with “We don’t have any plans this weekend, if you want to have a teammate over.”

 Share your own experiences.
 Be honest about what did and didn’t help you with your New Year’s resolutions.
 “I’m so glad I joined the library book club last year.
 It really helped me reach my daily page goal.”

 Make it meaningful.
 Let your child work hard toward the goal.
 If your child doesn’t achieve it, you can still make sure that the struggle is motivating, not paralyzing.
 Talk through how things went off-track and what strategies your child might try in the future.